jeremy-shr/java-card-game/cardsTest/README.txt

 (the command above should run the thest suite with Junit4, hamcrest and all the game files as a classPath)

-- if you get true returned in terminal, all the tests have been executed without issue else :
--if you get expected values compared to current values and false returned at the end, there was a issue with one of the tests
+- if you get true returned in terminal, all the tests have been executed without issue -if you get expected values compared to current values and false returned at the end, there was a failed test